 Plastic kettlebells, demon face & monkey face kettlebells, adjustable kettlebells and kettlebell-dumbbell hybrids & other weird deigns.

 Kettlebells USA® never has, and does not, manufacture or sell plastic kettlebells, kettlebells with monkey and demon faces on them, adjustable kettlebells and all manner of kettlebell-dumbbell hybrids that are on the market today.
 Why?
-Well we could certainly could, like so many of our competitiors, and make lots of money doing it too, however there is a very good reason that we do not.
-As one of the worlds most experienced and well respected kettlebell coaches, Steve Cotter, explains "Those really aren't kettlebells, they look like kettlebells but unfortunately the manufacturers don't undertstand the science behind it.
-The kettlebells really are designed to be balanced in a certain way and they're actually precise tools..."
+Well we could certainly could, like so many of our competitors, and make lots of money doing it too, however there is a very good reason that we do not.
+These really aren't kettlebells, they look somewhat like kettlebells but unfortunately the manufacturers don't undertstand the science behind kettlebell design.
+Real kettlebells are designed to be balanced in a certain way and they are actually precise tools.

 Kettlebells USA® is a profesional kettlebell company and we are serious about providing the best tools to enable athletes, coaches and regular people the finest kettlebells possible for the goals they have.
 If a kettlebell can be improved by new materials or a new engineering insight or manufacturing process so that real users will benefit then we will do so, however, we are not interested in gimmicks that are solely designed to misinform consumers and take their hard earned money from them.
 We have been in the kettlebell business for some years now and we will not compromise our principles just to make money off innocent, uninformed consumers.
 After all we use kettlebells too, we don't just sell them.
 Our kettlebells are made for real world use.